 The Delaware State Police Critical Incident Stress Management (CISM) Team continues to provide services to law enforcement and emergency service personnel for both state and municipal agencies throughout the state of Delaware.
 The team continues to assist officers and other emergency service personnel with minimizing the harmful effects of job related stress, traumatic stress and personal stressors.
 The team is dedicated to maintaining strict confidentiality and to respect the thoughts and feelings of the individuals involved.

-In the year of 2011 the Delaware State Police CISM team responded to thirty-nine incidents/responses, which included an In-line of Duty Death, police shootings, military re-integration, fatal accidents and other traumatic events for law enforcement and emergency service personnel.
+During the year of 2012, the Delaware State Police CISM team responded to 32 incidents/responses, which included police shootings, military re-integration, fatal accidents, multiple young adults and teen suicides, as well as other traumatic events for law enforcement and emergency service personnel.
 The team responded to those incidents in an effort to provide support to the involved officers, co-workers and in some instances family members.
-The most significant response of 2011 was in providing support for the New Castle County Police, New Castle County Emergency Service Personnel and surrounding law enforcement officers, who were involved with the in-line duty death of Lt.
-Joseph Szczerba.
-The CISM team provided numerous peer support contacts, defusings, one-on-ones and debriefings over a period of several weeks.
+The most significant accomplishment for the CISM Team was getting Legislation passed reference Confidential Communications involving first responders.
+This wouldn’t have occurred if it was not for all of the hard work and dedication put forth by Lt.
+Josh Bushweller.

 The CISM team continues to work closely with Dr. Ellen Marshall and other police organizations for joint training opportunities.
 Dr. Marshall serves as a full time Criminal Justice professor at Delaware Technical and Community College in Georgetown, Delaware and volunteers her time as the team’s Mental Health Coordinator.
-She has conducted approximately 10 one-on-one CISM sessions (approximately 30 hours of counseling services) not including the responses she does with the Team, making the team’s total number of incidents/responses just under fifty responses.
-This year Dr. Marshall instructed a Peer on Peer Refresher Course for the Team which was an outstanding course of instruction.
-Several team members benefited tremendously from this training.
+She continues to conduct one-on-one CISM sessions, as well as, the responses she does with the Team.